BirdeeHub/birdeeSystems/common/birdeevim/README.md

 > [!NOTE]
 > Keep in mind downloading my config is going to download a lot of lsps and plugins.
-> You should use the noAI or go one because otherwise it would throw an error because you dont have my key and also it wont download bitwarden cli for you.
+> You should use the nvim_for_u one because you dont have my key so you dont need the AI plugins, and it has more normal autocomplete keybinds

 > [!WARNING]
 > in the non-mentioned outputs,